Skip to Content

 Workers often cut, mix, sand and sweep drywall materials.
 This can release asbestos dust, leading to exposure.
 Testing shows the primary type of asbestos in drywall materials is chrysotile.
 This type comprises 90% – 95% of asbestos used in buildings in the United States.

 Some research from the 1970s to the 1980s has shown asbestos air fiber measurements in drywall to be above regulation limits at the time of their usage.
-These measurements were above regulation limits at the time of their intended usage.
 This research also showed typical asbestos-related diseases, like mesothelioma, in drywall construction workers.

 A 2012 study found that demolishing or repairing wallboard may disturb asbestos joint compound.
 The study stated these materials continue to be potential sources of exposure.
 Any craftspeople or homeowners can discuss suspected asbestos drywall exposure with their doctors.